shangxiao/django-rest-framework/docs/api-guide/serializers.md

 #### Raising an exception on invalid data

-The `.is_valid()` method takes an optional `raise_exception` flag that will cause it to raise a `serializers.ValidationError` exception if there are validation errors.
+The `.is_valid()` method takes an optional `raise_exception` keyword-only argument that will cause it to raise a `serializers.ValidationError` exception if there are validation errors.

 These exceptions are automatically dealt with by the default exception handler that REST framework provides, and will return `HTTP 400 Bad Request` responses by default.